A State Environmental Planning Policy (SEPP) Koala Habitat Protection now replaces SEPP 44 – Koala Habitat Protection (SEPP 44).

 The Site Investigation Area for Koala Plans of Management Map will assist councils preparing Koala Plans of Management by focussing effort to identify core koala habitat in areas most likely to support koalas.

-The Site Investigation Area for Koala Plans of Management Map provides council with scientifically-based guidance on where best to concentrate their surveying efforts when preparing a Koala Plan of Management and align policy with the NSW Koala Strategy.
+The Site Investigation Area for Koala Plans of Management Map provides councils with guidance on where best to concentrate their surveying efforts when preparing a Koala Plan of Management.

 The draft Koala Habitat Protection Guideline was on exhibition from 2 March 2020 until 6 April 2020.